timestampit/github_action/new_branch_files/new_branch_README.md

-# Signed Timestamps Branch
+# Trusted Timestamps Branch

 This is a special branch that contains signed timestamps of commits in this repository known as Trusted Timestamps.
+This branch and the Trusted Timestamps within it are created by the [TimestampIt!
+GitHub Action](https://github.com/timestampit/github_action/), see your Actions tab for it's configuration.
+In general you should not add or edit any files in this branch manually.

 These Trusted Timestamps prove the existence of the named commit sha at the timestamped time.

-These Trusted Timestamps are created by a GitHub Action, see your Actions tab for it's configuration.

-The `verify_repo_timestamp.sh` command can be used to verify the authenticity of these timestamps.
+The included [`verify_repo_timestamp.sh`](verify_repo_timestamp.sh) command can be used to verify the authenticity of these timestamps and prove the existence of your code at the timestamped time.

 These timestamps are created by a Trusted Third Party called TimestampIt!.
 See https://timestampit.com/docs/timestamp_a_git_repo for more information.

 ## Structure